 Direct trains available

 Want to find out more about taking the train from Edinburgh to London?
 Look no further.

-The train from Edinburgh to London usually takes around 5h 27m but can take just 4h on the fastest services, with around 47 trains running on this popular route every day.
-You won’t need to worry about making any changes along the way either as direct trains are available.
+The train from Edinburgh to London usually takes around 5 hours and 43 minutes but can take just 4 hours on the fastest services, with around 46 trains running on this popular route per day.
+Once you're on board, you can sit back and relax, as you won’t need to make any changes along the way.

 The fastest journey time by train from Edinburgh (Waverley) to London is 4 hours and 0 minutes.